OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 *Have a look at the formating of the packages and the channels.
 Note that you do not have to specify the versions of all the software packages - if you leave them blank, conda will work this out for you*

-we have 2 packages we need to add `hdbscan` and `umap-learn` add these to the yml file using `nano` making sure the formatting is the same as the other packages
+We have 2 packages we need to add, `hdbscan` and `umap-learn`.
+Add these to the yml file using `nano`, making sure the formatting is the same as the other packages.

 **3) Create a new conda environment using the obds_py3.yml file - again we will use `mamba` instead of `conda` here for speed**